Northeast digs out from winter storm, faces power outages

 Settles, who grew up in Leominster, Mass., remembered blizzards there in the late 1970s.
 "I would say this is the most snow I've seen all my life," he said Wednesday.

-In Pittsfield, Mass., which got at least 18 inch of snow, Michael Garvey used his snow blower to clear his sidewalk and help a neighbor dig out his driveway.
+In Pittsfield, Mass., which got at least 18 inches of snow, Michael Garvey used his snow blower to clear his sidewalk and help a neighbor dig out his driveway.

 "I've lived here my whole life and I've seen some snowstorms in April, so it doesn't surprise me at all," the 71-year-old retired Berkshire County Sheriff's Office worker said.
 "We got teased a couple of weeks ago when the temperature was in the 50s, but back to winter."

-About 185,000 customers in the region were without power by mid-morning Wednesday, according to the PowerOutage.us tracking site.
+About 67,000 customers in the region remained without power Wednesday evening, according to the PowerOutage.us tracking site.

 "We are still expecting this to be a multiday restoration effort," Unitil spokesperson Alec O'Meara said.
 Crews from New York and Pennsylvania arrived to help bring back power in parts of Massachusetts and help assess damage from trees and downed lines.

-During the worst of the storm Tuesday, about 2,100 flights traveling to, from or within the U.S. were canceled, with Boston and New York City area airports seeing the highest number of scrubbed flights, according to the flight tracking website FlightAware.
-Numerous schools closed; many were running on a delayed schedule Wednesday.
+During the worst of the storm on Tuesday, about 2,100 flights traveling to, from or within the U.S. were canceled, with Boston and New York City area airports seeing the highest number of scrubbed flights, according to the flight tracking website FlightAware.
+Numerous schools closed; many ran on a delayed schedule Wednesday.

 Some were able to find a bright side to all the snow.